 - Cilantro: Fresh chopped cilantro adds an herbaceous bite to this salsa.

-- Seasoning: Sherry vinegar, honey, and salt and pepper.
+- Seasoning: Sherry vinegar, lime, honey, cumin, and salt and pepper.

 How To Make Corn Salsa